freeradical13/freeradical13.github.io/index.md

 [Ecology][] is the study of interactions between organisms and the environment.

 [Demography][] is the study of patterns of population density, disperson, birth, death, immigration rates, and emigration rates of a population over time.
-A [metapopulation][] is a group of populations in some area that may immigrate and emmigrate between each other.

 [Ecological Succession][] is the process of large changes in an ecology after a large disturbance or the creation of a new habitat.
 Initial organisms (as part of [Primary Succession][]) are usually prokaryotes and protists, followed by photosynthesizers and the soil slowly becomes more rich from the detritus of the early successors.